-- Curricula for students in pre-kindergarten through grade 5 must contain instruction that allows them to attain progressively higher levels of skill in the use of digital tools and applications (F.S.
-1008.25(2)(h)). - 2) The instructional sequences must include participation in curricular and instructional options and the demonstration of competence of standards aligned to industry certifications (F.S.
+- a.
+Outside activities, such as contests and fairs, that use instructional time must be aligned with the standards adopted by the State Board of Education. - b.
+See SBBC Policy 6303 for additional field trip information. - 8.
+Digital Tools - a.
+Curriculum - Curricula for students in pre-kindergarten through grade 5 must contain instruction that allows them to attain progressively higher levels of skill in the use of digital tools and applications (F.S.
+1008.25(2)(h)). - The instructional sequences must include participation in curricular and instructional options and the demonstration of competence of standards aligned to industry certifications (F.S.
 1008.25(2)(h), F.S.
 1002.3105, F.S.
 1003.41, F.S.
 1003.4203, and F.S.
-1003.428).

-b.
-Materials

-- 1) Digital materials shall be made available to enable students to attain digital skills (F.S.
-1003.4203(1)). - 2) Digital materials may be integrated into subject area curricula, offered as a separate course, made available through open-access options, or deployed through online or digital computer applications (F.S.
-1003.4203(1)). - 3) Each school shall make available digital instructional materials, including software applications, to students with disabilities (F.S.
+1003.428). - b.
+Materials - 1) Digital materials shall be made available to enable students to attain digital skills (F.S.
+1003.4203(1)). - Digital materials may be integrated into subject area curricula, offered as a separate course, made available through open-access options, or deployed through online or digital computer applications (F.S.
+1003.4203(1)). - Each school shall make available digital instructional materials, including software applications, to students with disabilities (F.S.
 1003.4203(2)).
-Beginning with the 2015-2016 school year: - Digital materials may include CAPE Digital Tool certificates, workplace industry certifications, and OSHA industry certifications for students with disabilities. - ii.
-Each student's individual educational plan (IEP) for students with disabilities must identify the CAPE Digital Tool certificates and CAPE industry certifications the student seeks to attain before high school graduation.
+Beginning with the 2015-2016 school year: - i.
+Digital materials may include CAPE Digital Tool certificates, workplace industry certifications, and OSHA industry certifications for students with disabilities. - Each student's individual educational plan (IEP) for students with disabilities must identify the CAPE Digital Tool certificates and CAPE industry certifications the student seeks to attain before high school graduation. - c.
+Certificates - 1) CAPE Digital Tool Certificates shall be made available to all public school students (F.S.
+1003.4203(3)). - i.
+Targeted skills to be mastered for the certificate include digital skills that are necessary to the student's academic work and skills the student may need in future employment.
+The skills must include, but are not limited to: - a. word processing; - b. spreadsheets;